PetrNikolas/niklick/README.md

 ## Project Setup and start

 Clone or download this repo.
-Use `bundle install`, and `rails s` --> http://localhost:3000/.
+Use `bundle install`, `bower install` and `rails s` --> http://localhost:3000/.
 That's it!.

 * Browsersync start => `bundle exec rake browser_sync:start`